 CES is registered in the ECS via ECI-3 reference point so that the CES can be found during service provisioning procedure triggered by EES.
 CAS(s) are registered in the CES via CLOUD-1 reference point which enables the CES to provide appropriate CAS to S-EAS.

-Editor's Note: Need for CES registration with ECS over ECI-3 needs to be confirmed.

 The EES of the source EDN may interact with the CES via ECI-4 reference point and application context is transferred from source EAS to the CAS.
 Later, if the UE is moving to an area with edge coverage, the CES may interact with the EES in the target EDN via ECI-4 reference point and application context is transferred from the CAS to target EAS.